ninajlu/sendnoods/README.md

-# AI Image Generation Telegram Bot
+# Send (Flux LoRA) Noods via Telegram

-A system that automatically sends AI-generated images via Telegram using GitHub Actions.
+Generate your own Flux LoRA model and automatically schedule daily AI-generated images to be sent via Telegram using GitHub Actions.

 ## 1. Training Your Own Model